Skip to main content

 }

-Full counting statistics in the spin-1/2 Heisenberg XXZ chain
+• Full counting statistics in the spin-1/2 Heisenberg XXZ chain

-Mario Collura*, Fabian HL Essler*, Stefan Groha*
+Mario Collura*, Fabian HL Essler*, Stefan Groha* • J. Phys.
+A: Math.
+Theor., 2017 * co-first author

 The spin-1/2 Heisenberg chain exhibits a quantum critical regime characterized by quasi long-range magnetic order at zero temperature.
 We quantify the strength of quantum fluctuations in the ground state by determining the probability distributions of the components of the (staggered) subsystem magnetization.
-Some of these exhibit scaling and the corresponding universal scaling functions can be determined by free fermion methods and by exploiting a relation with the boundary sine-Gordon model.
+We derive a determinant representation for the characteristic function of the full counting statistics of the staggered magnetization component along the z-axis.
+We study the limiting distributions in different regimes and analyze the scaled cumulant generating function.

 @article{collura2017full,